Transdermal Creams Confirmed As Best For Hormone Use

 Approval for transdermal hormone creams

-However, the report also said that the transdermal route is considered safer as when absorbed through the skin, the Hormones are 100% absorbed, but this is not the case when hormones are taken by mouth and have to be processed through the liver where much of its content can be lost.
+However, the report also said that the transdermal route is considered safer as when absorbed through the skin, the hormones are 100% absorbed, but this is not the case when they are taken by mouth and have to be processed through the liver where much of the content can be lost.

 Also hormones given orally have to be in much higher dosages to compensate for the loss that occurs as they are processed through the liver, and bioidentical cream formula hormones can be in much smaller doses to be effective.

-The report found little or no data to support the use of herbal remedies, vitamins, phytoestrogens (like isoflavones, soy and red clover) or acupuncture to relieve hot flushes although many women anecdotally do find such remedies helpful for less severe symptoms.
+The report found little or no data to support the use of herbal remedies, vitamins, or acupuncture to relieve hot flushes although many women anecdotally do find such remedies helpful for less severe symptoms.

 It did recommend “common sense lifestyle solutions” like dressing in layers, lowering room temperatures, consuming cool drinks, and avoiding alcohol and caffeine.
 For overweight women, weight loss can also help.